MehmetKaplan/tamed-state-machine/README.md

 #### 2. Prepare Backend

 MODIFYME
-For setting up the fundementals of the backend follow [the steps mentioned here](./backend/README.md).
+For setting up the fundamentals of the backend follow [the steps mentioned here](./backend/README.md).

 #### 3. Prepare Frontend

 MODIFYME
 The frontend functions are handlers that can be embedded into react, react-native or expo applications.
-For setting up the fundementals of the frontend follow [the steps mentioned here](./frontend/README.md).
+For setting up the fundamentals of the frontend follow [the steps mentioned here](./frontend/README.md).

 ### License